dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ```
 ![Vagrant SSH and /vagrant](screenshots-new/03-vagrant-ssh.png)

-Check that Jenkins is running with `systemctl status jenkins.service` (press `q` to exit the Jenkins status info after confirming that Jenkins is loaded):
+Check that Jenkins is running with `systemctl status jenkins.service` (press `q` to exit after confirming that Jenkins is loaded):
 ![Jenkins status](screenshots-new/04-check-jenkins.png)

 Use `htop` to explore system resources and processes (press `q` to exit afterwards):